dirk-dms/mini-pov/README.md

 > Command bytes plus 12*2 Byes PWM values get sent to the SPI Port.
 >
 > Each single DMA transfer writes the whole image to the spi port.
+> The DMA transfer complete interrupt can then hand back the pointer to the buffer to the idle task
-> The DMA transfer complete interrupt can then update the contents of the inactive (just finished) buffer.
+> which can then update the contents of the inactive (just finished) buffer.
 >
-> 12 * 120 Pixels resolution will be ok for some scrolling text,
+> 12 * 128 Pixels resolution will be ok for some scrolling text,
 > so we'll probably want some Character Fonts stored somewhere too.
 > Internally we'll work with 8 Bit brightness values and
 > gamma correction will map them to 9 bit pwm values.
-> We'll use the faster segmented 9 bit mode since our pixel duration
+> those 9 bits get mapped to the 16 bit PWM values so that
+> the "on"-duration in each of the 128 segments is the same.
+> we only use the first two segments anyway before reprogramming for the next pixel.
-> will only last for about 1000 clock cycles.
+> Our pixel duration will equal about 1000 clock cycles.
 A 512 cycle PWM period will
 > fit aprox two times during a pixel-period, no sense having a longer pwm period.

 ## Required Software